 A detour to Glen Roy National Nature Reserve is well worth your time for some incredible scenery and lovely walks.
 Loch Ericht, further along, is also a beautiful place to stop and take a walk - the more adventurous among you may wish to tackle Ben Alder or one of the surrounding mountains.
-If your designated driver will allow, why not book a tour of Dalwhinnie Distillery and sample their famous whisky.
+Alternatively, you could book a tour of Dalwhinnie Distillery and sample their famous whisky.

 At Dalwhinnie, you'll join the more major A9 road, which takes you to your destination via Tay Forest Park and the popular Loch Tummel - a visit to this area is an excellent use of any time and energy you've got left after a day of exploring.